blat-blatnik/TFC-Quick-Pockets/README.md

 This is a _client side_ only mod, so you should install it locally if you're playing on a server.
 Please note that using this mod might be considered cheating on some servers - so you could get banned for using it without permission. _Please make sure the server administrators are ok with you using this mod_.

-**Note** the mod is currently in beta phase.
-It was not tested extensively yet and so some problems could have slipped through the cracks. _Please **back up** your beloved save games before using this mod_.
+**Note** the mod is currently in beta.
+It was not tested extensively yet and so some problems could have slipped through the cracks.
+Only use this if you understand the risks. _**Back up** your beloved save games before using this mod_.